domluna/notes/linearity_of_expectation.md

 Linearity of Expectation
 ========================

-It's actually pretty elegant and straightforward
+It's actually pretty elegant and straightforward.

 g(X) is some function, X is some random variable.